 Beans and Barley – east side, North Ave – don’t let the name fool you, they have all kinds of options for breakfast, lunch, and dinner. pesto eggs, toast & jam, burritos, cheesecake and other desserts, soups, salads, sandwiches. also have market in the restaurant with many GF choices.

-Five Guys Burgers and Fries (multiple locations)
+Five Guys Burgers and Fries (multiple locations, no buns but only fries go into fryer)

-Jose’s Blue Sombrero – multiple locations – Mexican
+Jose’s Blue Sombrero – multiple locations – Mexican *be sure to ask for corn tortillas to be warmed on clean surface!

 North Star American Bistro – Shorewood & Brookfield locations